Nisha Dahiya

 Nisha Dahiya (born 18 October 1998) is an Indian freestyle wrestler.
-She has won silver medals at both the 2023 Asian Championships and the 2021 U23 World Championships.
+She has won silver medals at the 2023 Asian Championships and the 2021 U23 World Championships.

 Early life

 Nisha Dahiya was born in Adiyana village in Panipat district, Haryana.
 Raised in a modest household, she grew up in a region where wrestling was widely practised.
 Her father, Ramesh Dahiya, encouraged her from a young age to be physically strong and confident.
 Though she briefly tried basketball, she was drawn to wrestling after visiting an akhada in Jind and watching local dangals.

 At age 12, she began formal training and soon joined a sports hostel, balancing academics with a rigorous training schedule.
 Life at the hostel was demanding; early mornings, rough tracks and sparring with older boys, but it shaped her into a tough and determined wrestler.
 Later she began winning at school and junior national levels, laying the groundwork for her future in elite wrestling.